 What is Sexual Harassment?

 Harassment is a form of employment discrimination that violates several federal and state laws.
 Sexual harassment is persistent, unwanted sexual advances, verbal abuse, and/or demands for sexual favors.
-Behavior becomes illegal when enduring the harassment is a condition of continued employment and creates an environment that is hostile or intimidating.
+Behavior becomes illegal when enduring harassment as a condition of continued employment and creates a hostile or intimidating environment.
 If an employer has more than a handful of employees, it’s likely harassment will be a problem.
 There were 12,860 charges filed with the EEOC alleging sex-based harassment in 2016.
-One in three women face harassment in the workplace yet 70 percent of women say they have never reported it.
+One in three women face harassment in the workplace, yet 70 percent of women say they have never reported it.

 Emotional and Physical Issues

 Victims of sexual harassment often suffer emotional and psychological harm, including stress, depression, and anxiety.
 They often experience decreased confidence and self-esteem.
-Physical health problems may arise such as loss of sleep and appetite, weight fluctuations, nausea, and headaches.
+Physical health problems, such as loss of sleep and appetite, weight fluctuations, nausea, and headaches, may arise.

 Professional and Financial Problems

 Sexual harassment can also wreak havoc on a victim’s job performance and career trajectory.
 Fear and decreased confidence can cause some people to withdraw from the workplace and disengage from co-workers.
 They are more likely to be tardy, absent, distracted, and neglect duties.
-If victims of sexual harassment report the harassment, they may suffer advancement setbacks such as being passed over for promotions, being left out of keys meetings, retaliation, and being labeled a troublemaker.
+Suppose victims of sexual harassment report the harassment.
+In that case, they may suffer advancement setbacks such as being passed over for promotions, being left out of key meetings, retaliation, and being labeled troublemakers.
 Financial problems like lost wages and unpaid leave are also possible.

 Decreased Company Productivity

 Sexual harassment is also damaging to an organization.
 When a workplace is infected with discrimination and harassment, everyone suffers.
 The hostility created by harassment causes absenteeism, low morale, gossip, animosity, stress, and anxiety among staff.
 Low productivity is more common in environments with high rates of sexual harassment.
-Victims and witnesses of sexual harassments are more likely to quit, leading to high employee turnover and related hiring and training cost increases.
+Victims and witnesses of sexual harassment are more likely to quit, leading to high employee turnover and increased hiring and training costs.
 A toxic environment will also make recruiting top talent more difficult.